Luke Cage (TV series): Casting

 By November 2014, Lance Gross, Colter, and Cleo Anthony were in contention for the role of Luke Cage, which was envisioned as a recurring role on Jessica Jones before headlining Luke Cage.
 Colter was confirmed in the role the next month, as a series regular.
 He signed on for the two series without reading any scripts.
 In August 2015, Alfre Woodard, who portrays Miriam Sharpe in the MCU film Captain America: Civil War, was in talks to join the cast, and the following month she was confirmed as a series regular, portraying Mariah Dillard.
-Also announced as cast in September were Theo Rossi as Shades, Simone Missick as Misty Knight, and Mahershala Ali as Cornell "Cottonmouth" Stokes.
+Also announced as cast in September were Theo Rossi as Hernan "Shades" Alvarez, Simone Missick as Mercedes "Misty" Knight, and Mahershala Ali as Cornell "Cottonmouth" Stokes.
 In November, Rosario Dawson was confirmed to be reprising her role of Claire Temple from previous MCU Netflix series.
 In March 2016, set photos revealed Erik LaRay Harvey had been cast as Willis Stryker / Diamondback.
 Harvey's involvement was not officially announced by Marvel prior to the series' release, and he agreed not to do any publicity for it to not "ruin the twist" of Stryker being the series' main villain.
 Harvey and Ron Cephas Jones had originally been considered for Cottonmouth, until Coker decided to have the character be younger; Harvey then became Stryker, while Coker created the recurring character of Bobby Fish for Jones.

 Colter, Missick, Rossi, Dawson, and Woodard returned for the second season.
-In July 2017, Mustafa Shakir and Gabrielle Dennis joined the cast, as John McIver and Tilda Johnson, respectively.
+In July 2017, Mustafa Shakir and Gabrielle Dennis joined the cast, as John McIver / Bushmaster and Tilda Johnson, respectively.